Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Model and results

 \subsection{Results}

 Our first result is a stability estimate.
-It states that, in the large $N$ limit, trajectories starting from the discretisation $\gamma^{\text{ref},N}$ of the curve $\gamma^{\text{ref}}$ of Definition~\ref{def_CI} typically have length bounded independently of $N$, and stay close to $\gamma^{\text{ref}}$ in volume for short time. \begin{prop} Let $\beta>1$ and $H\in\C$.
-Then: \begin{enumerate} \item The length of an interface is of order $1$ in the following sense: for each time $T>0$, there are constants $C(\beta,H,T),C(H)>0$ such that:
+It states that, in the large $N$ limit, trajectories starting from the discretisation $\gamma^{\mathrm{ref},N}$ of the curve $\gamma^{\mathrm{ref}}$ of Definition~\ref{def_CI} typically have length bounded independently of $N$ and stay close to $\gamma^{\mathrm{ref}}$ in volume for short time, thereby avoiding the pathologies of items (i)--(iv) of Section~\ref{section_IC}. \begin{prop} Let $\beta>\log 2$ and $H\in\C$.
+Recall that the initial condition of the dynamics $\gamma^{\mathrm{ref},N}$ for $N\in\N_{\geq 1}$ is given in Definition~\ref{def_CI}.
+Then: \begin{enumerate} \item The length of an interface is of order $1$ in the following sense.
+For each time $T>0$, there are constants $C(\beta,H,T),C(H)>0$ independent of $\gamma^{\mathrm{ref}}$ such that: